lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 1.1.
 New external methods

-The new `decreaseVettedSigningKeysCount` method should be added to the `IStakingModule` interface.
+New `decreaseVettedSigningKeysCount` method should be added to the `IStakingModule` interface.
 It is supposed to be called by Staking Router to decrease the number of vetted keys for node operator with the given ID.

 ```solidity
 /// @param _nodeOperatorIds bytes packed array of the node operators id